 For a really successful Giving Tuesday campaign, you’ll need to prepare in the weeks and months leading up to the big day.
 Laying the groundwork beforehand will help you maximize your fundraising potential.

 1. Set a clear goal.

 Clearly define your fundraising goal for your year-end giving campaign and then define how Giving Tuesday will contribute to that goal.

 We recommend you set a SMART goal—a goal that is:

 For example, do you want to raise 10% of your year-end fundraising goal?
 20%?
 50%?
 How long does your campaign need to be to achieve this goal?
 How is it relevant to your larger mission?
 Thinking through the SMART goal elements will guide your organization and motivate your team to achieve the goal you set.

-Additionally, it’s important to articulate your goal in your marketing plan so you can communicate your goal to your donors through social media posts and your donation page.
+Additionally, it’s important to articulate your goal in your marketing plan so you can communicate your goal to your donors through social media posts and on your donation page.
 (Pro tip: Try a visual representation of your progress, like a fundraising thermometer!)
-This enables donors to see the impact of their contributions and may provide extra motivation for them to give again and help you achieve your goals.
+This enables donors to see the impact of their contributions and may provide extra motivation for them to give more (or even give again!) to help you achieve your goal.

 2. Test your donation form in advance.

 The last thing you want to deal with on Giving Tuesday is problems with your donation form.
 Make sure you test it in advance and troubleshoot any issues.